Mikhail Tukhachevsky: Aftermath

 Seeing an opportunity to strike a blow at the Soviet military, Heydrich immediately acted on the information and undertook to improve on it.
 Heydrich's forgeries were later leaked to the Soviets via Beneš and other neutral nations.
 While the SD believed that it had successfully fooled Stalin into executing his best generals, in reality, it had merely served as an unwitting pawn of the Soviet NKVD.
 Ironically, Heydrich's forgeries were never used at trial.
 Instead, Soviet prosecutors relied on signed "confessions" beaten out of the defendants.

-In 1956, the NKVD defector Aleksandr Mikhailovich Orlov published an article in Life Magazine with "The Sensational Secret Behind the Damnation of Stalin" as title.
+In 1956, the NKVD defector Aleksandr Mikhailovich Orlov published an article in Life with "The Sensational Secret Behind the Damnation of Stalin" as title.
 The story held that NKVD agents had discovered papers in the tsarist Okhrana archives proving Stalin had once been an informer.
 From this knowledge, the NKVD agents had planned a coup d'état with Tukhachevsky and other senior officers in the Red Army.
 According to Orlov, Stalin uncovered the conspiracy and used Yezhov to execute those responsible.
-The article lists the Eremin letter as documentary evidence that Stalin was part of the Okhrana, but most historians agree it's a forgery.
+The article lists the Eremin letter as documentary evidence that Stalin was part of the Okhrana, but most historians agree that it is a forgery.

 Simon Sebag Montefiore, who has conducted extensive research in Soviet archives, states:

 Stalin needed neither Nazi disinformation nor mysterious Okhrana files to persuade him to destroy Tukhachevsky.
 After all, he had played with the idea as early as 1930, three years before Hitler took power.
 Furthermore, Stalin and his cronies were convinced that officers were to be distrusted and physically exterminated at the slightest suspicion.
 He reminisced to Voroshilov, in an undated note, about the officers arrested in the summer of 1918.
 "These officers," he said, "we wanted to shoot en masse."
 Nothing had changed.

 It has been speculated that the reason that Stalin had Tukhachevsky and other high-ranking generals executed was to remove a potential threat to his political power.
 Ultimately, Stalin and Yezhov would orchestrate the arrest and execution of thousands of Soviet military officers as well as five of the eight generals who presided over Tukhachevsky's show trial.